 At the United Way of Greater Knoxville, we recognize that food insecurity doesn’t exist in a vacuum and that often those experiencing food insecurity also face issues around housing, childcare, healthcare, transportation, and mental health.
-Rather than addressing hunger alone, we will focus on community food insecurity which shifts the burden of negative health outcomes away from the individual and considers the environment and conditions in which an individual is born, lives, works, and plays.
+Rather than addressing hunger alone, we will focus on community food systems which shifts the burden of negative health outcomes away from the individual and considers the environment and conditions in which an individual is born, lives, works, and plays.

-The Hackathon for Food Security, sponsored by the United Way of Greater Knoxville, will bring creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to create a more accessible, equitable, and complete food security system in Knoxville?”
+The Hackathon for Food Systems, sponsored by the United Way of Greater Knoxville, will bring creators, planners, developers, logisticians, marketers, agencies, and others together to find solutions to the question: “What will it take to create a more accessible, equitable, and complete food security system in Knoxville?”

 According to Feeding America, in 2019 12.3% (or 56,560) community members were food insecure in Knox County, and our annual food budget shortfall was $32,395,000.